Skip to main menu Skip to content Skip to footer

 Whether or not to attend the funeral is a personal decision that depends entirely on you and your child.
 Funerals can be helpful in providing closure, but some children simply aren’t ready for such an intense experience.
 Never force a child to attend a funeral.
 If your child wants to go, make sure that you prepare them for what they will see.
 Explain that funerals are very sad occasions, and some people will probably be crying.
 If there will be a casket, you should prepare them for that, too.

 Keep in mind that even the best-prepared child might get upset, and their behavior can be unpredictable.
 “Kids will not behave in a way that you might want or expect,” Dr. Saltz notes.
 “If you decide that a funeral is not the best way, there are other ways to have a goodbye.”
-Planting a tree, sharing stories, or releasing balloons can all be good alternatives for providing closure to a child.
+Planting a tree, sharing stories, or releasing flowers in a river can all be good alternatives for providing closure to a child.

 Discussing an afterlife